 Conflict and dispute can be viewed on both the macro and micro system levels.
-It can be intrapersonal or interpersonal, as in the area of marriage or family, or organizational, as in relations, racial and ethnic or interpersonal concerns.
-The Certificate in Conflict Resolution provides knowledge and understanding of conflict, as well as conflict management or resolution.
-The certificate's curriculum is designed for students who are working toward or who have already completed a baccalaureate degree, and whose anticipated careers may provide opportunities for understanding and conducting conflict resolution.
-Examples of related majors would include (but not necessarily be limited to) Social Work, Sociology, Anthropology, Environmental Science, Criminology, Communication, Business Management, Public Administration, Education, Public Policy, and Political Science.
-For further information contact Dr. Laura Praglin at firstname.lastname@example.org or 319-273-3163.
+It can be interpersonal, as in the area of marriage or family dynamics; or organizational, as in labor, racial/ethnic, or international relations.
+The Certificate in Conflict Resolution focuses on understanding the roots of conflict, as well as its management or resolution.
+This certificate is designed for students working toward a baccalaureate degree, and whose anticipated careers may provide opportunities for conflict analysis and resolution.
+Examples of related majors include Social Work, Sociology, Criminology, Political Science, Public Administration, Global Studies, Communication Studies, Business Management and Education.
+For further information contact Dr. Cindy Juby at email@example.com or 319-273-6249.
 Her office is in Sabin Hall, 235.

 Substance Abuse Counseling